Farm to Table: Put Your Best Pitchfork Forward

 This time it’s the pitchfork!

-For National Nutrition Month®, I’m talking about how to put our best forks forward.
+I originally wrote this post to celebrate the 2017 theme for National Nutrition Month®, Put Your Best Fork Forward.
+I’ve just updated it.
+I’m talking about how to put our best forks forward.
 We’ve covered the eating fork and how to make healthy taste delicious with the cooking fork.
 Today, I’ll share thoughts about putting our best pitchfork forward because learning about how food goes from farm to table is just glorious.

 I’ve been fortunate to meet some farmers and visit a few farms in the last several years.
 A lot of this was sponsored travel, by the way.
 And wow, have these guys and gals earned my respect!
 Fortunately, I was invited to participate because, prior to my trips, I had very little idea of what it took to get my safe and delicious food from farm to table.
 I’ve seen machines shake the living daylights out of walnut trees to release the nuts I love to eat in my morning muesli and feature in this delicious sweet potato recipe.
 Gotta love walnuts for their nutritious deliciousness!